Categorical Equivariant Deep Learning: Category-Equivariant Neural Networks and Universal Approximation Theorems: Specializations for Continuous and Discrete Structures

 For each \(\tau\), let

-be the incoming-arrow bundle.
-We equip each hom-set \(\Hom_{\C^k_K}(\sigma,\tau)\) with the counting measure and hence \(I(\tau)\) with the induced counting measure \(\mu_\tau\).
+be the incoming–arrow bundle.
+We equip each hom–set \(\Hom_{\C^k_K}(\sigma,\tau)\) with the counting measure and hence \(I(\tau)\) with the induced counting measure \(\mu_\tau\).
 These are finite Radon measures; (NSP) is satisfied and (SI) holds by taking the discrete approximate identities

-for each \(u_0\in I(\tau)\).\footnote{$\mathbf{1}$ denotes the indicator function.} Arrow-bundle convolutions therefore reduce to finite sums, and the measure-theoretic assumptions of the general CENN UAT are satisfied on \(\C^k_K\).
+for each \(u_0\in I(\tau)\).\footnote{$\mathbf{1}$ denotes the indicator function.} Arrow–bundle convolutions therefore reduce to finite sums, and the measure-theoretic assumptions of the general CENN UAT are satisfied on \(\C^k_K\).

 \paragraph{Type trivializations along patch isomorphisms.} When stalk types vary, we transport types coherently along rooted isomorphisms.
 Assume fiberwise trivializations: for each \(\phi:\tau\to\sigma\) in \(\C^k_K\) and \(\rho\in V_k(\tau)\), there are linear isomorphisms